scrapy/scrapy/docs/topics/downloader-middleware.rst

 Writing your own policy
 ~~~~~~~~~~~~~~~~~~~~~~~

-You can implement a cache policy by creating a Python class that
+You can implement a cache policy by creating a class that
 defines the methods described below.

 .. module:: scrapy.extensions.httpcache